Residency Training Program

 As our overall goal, it is our intent that every graduate of our residency program will have acquired outstanding clinical skills, encompassing all major areas within the field of dermatology.
-In so doing, our graduates will then be able to successfully pursue any of several career paths, including clinical practice or academic medicine.
+In so doing, our graduates will then be able to successfully pursue any of several career paths, including clinical practice, fellowship training, industry or academic medicine.
 To accomplish this goal, each resident will be taught clinical dermatology through the evaluation and management of a large patient population, which is seen within a variety of outpatient and inpatient clinical settings, under the close supervision of our clinical teaching faculty, both in Chapel Hill and at affiliated hospitals and departmental clinics elsewhere.
-The latter currently include UNC Hospitals, Piedmont Health Services, and a private office setting at Southern Village.
+The latter currently include UNC Hospitals (Chapel Hill), Piedmont Health Services, and outpatient office settings at UNC Hospitals (Hillsborough), Southern Village, and Raleigh.

-This traditional approach to clinical training will be complemented by a series of weekly didactic lectures, conferences, and journal clubs, the contents of which comprise a curriculum which is intended to meet all recommended areas of study, as prescribed by the ACGME, to include dermatopathology.
-At present, this encompasses approximately 6 hours of didactic teaching per week, exclusive of one-on-one teaching within out clinics and on the wards.
+This traditional approach to clinical training will be complemented by a series of weekly didactic lectures, conferences, and journal clubs, the contents of which comprise a curriculum which meets all recommended areas of study, as prescribed by the ACGME, to include dermatopathology.
+At present, this encompasses approximately 4 hours of didactic teaching per week, exclusive of one-on-one teaching within out clinics and on the wards.

-Training will be further supported and enhanced by the presence within our department of a number of federally funded research laboratories, clinical investigative programs, and active dermatopathology and immunodermatology service laboratories, each of which can provide additionally worthwhile educational experiences to our trainees.
+Training will be further supported and enhanced by the presence within our department of a number of federally funded research laboratories, clinical investigative programs, clinical trials unit, and active dermatopathology and immunodermatology service laboratories, each of which can provide additionally worthwhile educational experiences to our trainees.